Diffuse Domain Methods with Dirichlet Boundary Conditions: Advection-Diffusion Problems

 Therefore, the advection and mass term become

 This is non-negative, using the assumptions on the data of the PDE, so the advection term is positive semi-definite.
-Therefore, combining this with \cref{thm:mixed0}, we see the \MixedZ{} with advection is stable.
+Therefore, combining this with \cref{thm:mixed0}, we see that \MixedZ{} with advection is stable. \end{proof}